hoelzer-lab/rnaflow/README.md

 --genome                 CSV file with genome reference FASTA files (one path in each line)
                                     If set, --annotation must also be set.
---annotation             CSV file with genome annotation GTF files (one path in each line) --include_species        Use genome and annotation of supproted species in addition to --genome and --annotation [default true]
+--annotation             CSV file with genome annotation GTF files (one path in each line) --include_species        Either --species or --genome/--annotation need to be used.
+Both input seetings can be also combined to use genome and annotation of
+                         supported species in addition to --genome and --annotation [default: false]

 Preprocessing options:
---mode                   either 'single' (single-end) or 'paired' (paired-end) sequencing [default single] --skip_sortmerna         skip rRNA removal via SortMeRNA [default false] --index                  the path to the hisat2 index prefix matching the genome provided via --species.
+--mode                             Either 'single' (single-end) or 'paired' (paired-end) sequencing [default: single] --fastp_additional_params          additional parameters for fastp [default: -5 -3 -W 4 -M 20 -l 15 -x -n 5 -z 6] --skip_sortmerna                   Skip rRNA removal via SortMeRNA [default: false] --histat2_additional_params        additional parameters for HISAT2 [default: ] --featurecounts_additional_params  additional parameters for FeatureCounts [default: ]
-                         If provided, no new index will be build.
-Must be named 'index.*.ht2'.
-                         Simply provide the path like 'data/db/index'.
-DEPRECATED

 DEG analysis options:
---strand                 0 (unstranded), 1 (stranded) and 2 (reversely stranded) [default 0]
+--strand                 0 (unstranded), 1 (stranded) and 2 (reversely stranded) [default: 0]
---tpm                    threshold for TPM (transcripts per million) filter.
-A feature is discared,
-                         if in all conditions the mean TPM value of all libraries in this condition are below the threshold. [default 1]
+--tpm                    Threshold for TPM (transcripts per million) filter.
+A feature is discared, if for all conditions the mean TPM value of all
---deg                    a CSV file following the pattern: conditionX,conditionY
-                         Each line stands for one differential gene expression comparison.
+                         corresponding samples in this condition is below the threshold. [default: 1] --deg                    A CSV file following the pattern: conditionX,conditionY Each line stands for one differential gene expression comparison.
+                         Must match the 'Condition' labels defined in the CSV file provided via --reads.

 Transcriptome assembly options:
---assembly               perform de novo and reference-based transcriptome assembly instead of DEG analysis [default false] --busco_db               the database used with BUSCO [default: euarchontoglires_odb9]
+--assembly               Perform de novo and reference-based transcriptome assembly instead of DEG analysis [default: false] --busco_db               The database used with BUSCO [default: euarchontoglires_odb9]
-                         full list of available data sets at https://busco.ezlab.org/v2/frame_wget.html --dammit_uniref90        add UniRef90 to the dammit databases  [default: false]
+                         Full list of available data sets at https://busco.ezlab.org/v2/frame_wget.html --dammit_uniref90        Add UniRef90 to the dammit databases (time consuming!) [default: false]

 Computing options:
---cores                  max cores per process for local use [default 1] --max_cores              max cores used on the machine for local use [default Runtime.runtime.availableProcessors()] --memory                 max memory in GB for local use [default 8 GB] --output                 name of the result folder [default results]
+--cores                  Max cores per process for local use [default: 2] --max_cores              Max cores used on the machine for local use [default: 3] --memory                 Max memory in GB for local use [default: 8 GB] --output                 Name of the result folder [default: results]

+Caching:
---permanentCacheDir      location for auto-download data like databases [default nextflow-autodownload-databases] --condaCacheDir          location for storing the conda environments [default conda] --singularityCacheDir    location for storing the singularity images [default singularity] --workdir                working directory for all intermediate results [default /tmp/nextflow-work-marie] --softlink_results       softlink result files instead of copying
+--permanentCacheDir      Location for auto-download data like databases [default: nextflow-autodownload-databases] --condaCacheDir          Location for storing the conda environments [default: conda] --singularityCacheDir    Location for storing the singularity images [default: singularity] --workdir                Working directory for all intermediate results [default: /tmp/nextflow-work-marie] --softlink_results       Softlink result files instead of copying.

 Nextflow options:
--with-tower              Activate monitoring via Nextflow Tower (needs TOWER_ACCESS_TOKEN set) -with-report rep.html    cpu / ram usage (may cause errors) -with-dag chart.html     generates a flowchart for the process tree -with-timeline time.html timeline (may cause errors)
+-with-tower              Activate monitoring via Nextflow Tower (needs TOWER_ACCESS_TOKEN set).
+-with-report rep.html    CPU / RAM usage (may cause errors).
+-with-dag chart.html     Generates a flowchart for the process tree.
+-with-timeline time.html Timeline (may cause errors).

 Execution/Engine profiles:
- The pipeline supports profiles to run via different Executers and Engines e.g.:
+The pipeline supports profiles to run via different Executers and Engines e.g.: -profile local,conda
- -profile local,conda

 Executer (choose one):
   local
   slurm
   lsf

 Engines (choose one):
   conda
   docker
   singularity

+Per default: -profile local,conda is executed.

 For a test run (~ 15 min), add "test" to the profile, e.g. -profile test,local,conda.
 The command will create all conda environments and download and run test data.

-Per default: local,conda is executed.

 We also provide some pre-configured profiles for certain HPC environments:
   ara (slurm, conda and parameter customization)